 Santhosh has this advice for consumers: If you are buying something expensive, you should call up the online site first to be sure there is an office and personnel manning the office there.
+Each online shopping site should also have a complaints redress team that is contactable.

-Each online shopping site must also make sure the online company has a registered business address.
+must also make sure the online company has a registered business address.
 The government has made this a requirement.
 All the consumer needs to do is look for the link on the site that should give you the legal address of the company.
-If you can thin it, don this site.
-Look for alternatives. br /> />Santhosh also feels the overlapping of jurisdictions between the Malaysian Communications and Multimedia Commission (MCMC), which comes under the Communications and Multimedia Ministry and the Domestic Trade, Co-operatives and Consumerism Ministry (KPDNKK) is also a problem that should be addressed swiftly.

-br /> If you re claiming a refund, you can go to the Consumer Claims Tribunal under KPDNKK but in terms of online content such as misleading content and advertisements, then MCMC has the jurisdiction to investigate the matter.
-The KPDNKK also has the Consumer Protection Act that covers unfair terms for consumers.
+If you can t find it, dont buy from this site.
+Look for alternatives. <pr/> </pr /></pr />Santhosh also feels the overlapping of jurisdictions between the Malaysian Communications and Multimedia Commission (MCMC), which comes under the Communications and Multimedia Ministry and the Domestic Trade, Co-operatives and Consumerism Ministry (KPDNKK) is also a problem that should be addressed swiftly. br /> /> If you re claiming a refund, you can go to the Consumer Claims Tribunal under KPDNKK but in terms of online content such as misleading content and advertisements, then MCMC has the jurisdiction to investigate the matter.
+The KPDNKK also has the Consumer Protection Act that covers unfair terms for consumers. br /> either one of the authorities, they seem to pass the buck to the other, leaving the consumer with the short end of the stick, he said. short /> Santhosh feels both ministries should work together and set up one division to address e-commerce matters regarding content and claims to enable consumers to address their grouses at one place.

-br/>